 Built as a commercial row house in 1816, the Sears' Crescent Building is a landmark for the City of Boston.
 From the Brownstone cornices to the cast iron columns and red bricked facade; Sears' Crescent itself is a cherished cultural heritage accented by tasteful renewals.
 Its architectural features have been lovingly preserved and restored in all their grandeur, ensuring that this property will remain a sought after destination for the next generation of working Bostonians.

-With new Onyx wall structure, brick walls, seating area, and new Dacryl elevator cabs and controls
+With Onyx wall structure, brick walls, seating area, and Dacryl elevator cabs and controls

 History in architecture survives with modern life inside its structures.
 Looking out on the contemporary architecture of Boston's resplendent new Government Center, Sears' Crescent has been preserved not as an attempt to recreate the past but as a very part of the past itself.
 As a matter of interest to our customers and friends, we present this thumbnail history of Cornhill.